Toyota Aygo 1.0 VVT-i X-Trend TSS 5dr [Bi-tone]

-OK, so small cars are designed and built on tiny budgets because the return on that investment is so small.
-It stands to reason - no matter how many ten grand Aygos you flog, you’re not going to make as much profit as if you were selling the same number of a bigger car.
+Small cars are designed and built on tiny budgets because the return on that investment is so small.
+It stands to reason - no matter how many Aygos you flog, you’re not going to make as much profit as if you were selling the same number of a bigger car.

-The surprise, then, is that Toyota has not just added the new paint and styling tweaks that buyers will look for, but has also had a go at the steering and suspension to make the Aygo sharper to drive, something we suspect most owners will never even notice.
+The surprise, then, is that Toyota didn’t just add retina-troubling new paint options and minor styling tweaks with the Aygo’s last facelift, but it has also had a go at the steering and suspension to make the Aygo sharper to drive, something we suspect most owners will never even notice.

 The 1.0-litre engine is game, too; 71bhp isn’t bad for a tiny unit like this, and as with almost all three-cylinder engines, it revs with a fizzy enthusiasm.
 The 0-62mph time of 13.8 seconds means you’re in danger of being overtaken by erosion if you’re on a coastal road, but once on the move it’s fine.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.

 Get all the latest news, reviews and exclusives, direct to your inbox.